JorgeMPG/JorgeMPG/README.md

 # Jorge Martin
-A Java software developer by trade and tinkerer by nature.
+A software developer by trade and tinkerer by nature.